PulseWaves/Specification/specification.rst

   This information is ASCII data describing the hardware sensor that collected or the process that generated the pulse records in this file.
 If the character data is less than 31 characters, the remaining data must be null.

 Generating Software:
   This information is ASCII data describing the generating software itself.
-This field provides a mechanism for specifying which generating software package and version was used during PuLSe file creation (e.g. “TerraScan V-10.8”,  “REALM V-4.2”, " RiPROCESS 1.4.16.51", etc.).
+This field provides a mechanism for specifying which generating software package and version was used during Pulse file creation (e.g. “TerraScan V-10.8”,  “REALM V-4.2”, " RiPROCESS 1.4.16.51", etc.).
 If the character data is less than 31 characters, the remaining data must be null.

 File Creation Day of Year:
   The day on which this file was created.
 Day is computed as the Greenwich Mean Time (GMT) day.
 January 1 is considered day 1.